-Nathan was raised on a north central Ohio farm.
-After attending the College of Wooster, in Ohio, to major in Philosophy, he chose to relocate to Crawford (on a whim) in the mid 1990's.
-Nathan has had a career in community banking, small town newspaper publishing, and inn keeping.
+Nathan was raised on a century family farm in north central Ohio.
+After graduating from the College of Wooster with a Bachelor's Degree in Philosophy, he chose to relocate to Crawford (on a whim) in the mid 1990's.
+Nathan had a long career in community banking, but has also at various times been co-owner of a small town newspaper, a town trustee, a volunteer DJ with community radio, an officer of the Hotchkiss Chamber of Commerce for over 25 years - not to mention his 24 years as an innkeeper.
 Lara was raised in western New York state, also attended the College of Wooster (where she and Nathan were college sweethearts for a time), and then worked for many years in the National Park system.
-Lara has lived all across America from Maine to California - finally joining Nathan and choosing the North Fork Valley to put down roots.
+Lara has lived all across America from Maine to California (including stints at Shenandoah National Park in Virginia, The National Mall in Washington D.C., Herbert Hoover's Birthplace in Iowa, and Joshua Tree National Park in California - all before finally joining Nathan and choosing the North Fork Valley to put down roots.
 Our HistoryThe Stone House Inn opened for business in November of 2000, following significant renovations.
-Some might say the project has bordered on being a personal crusade by the Inn's owners, to restore a long-neglected, but fine, home into an intriguing and comfortable lodging establishment, catering to the traveler with finer tastes, high expectations, and an appreciation for history.
+Some might say the project has bordered on being a personal crusade by the Inn's owners to restore a long-neglected but fine home into an intriguing and comfortable lodging establishment, catering to the traveler with finer tastes, high expectations, and an appreciation for history.

 ADDRESS270 Highway 92